AutoGen integration

 )

-mission_cm = stack.passports.mission(
+mission_cm = agent_stack.passports.mission(

 agent_id=agent.id,